PadekarPratap/data-analytics-landing-page/README.md

-# Here is the link to the website:-
+# Here is the Github Pages link to the website:-
 # https://pratappadekar.github.io/tw_landing_page/